-- (2) The Associations Incorporation Act 1987 applies to a Council for the purposes of subsection (1) as if the grounds referred to in that subsection were specified in section 31 of that Act as grounds for winding up. - (3) This section is in addition to, and does not limit, the application of the Associations Incorporation Act 1987 to a Council that is an incorporated association.
+- A Council that, by operation of section 130, is an incorporated (1) association under the Associations Incorporation Act 1987 may, if the Council is in breach of this Act or the conduct of the Council is incompetent, inadequate or improper, be wound up by the Supreme Court on the application of the Minister. - The Associations Incorporation Act 1987 applies to a Council (2) for the purposes of subsection (1) as if the grounds referred to in that subsection were specified in section 31 of that Act as grounds for winding up. - This section is in addition to, and does not limit, the application (3) of the Associations Incorporation Act 1987 to a Council that is an incorporated association.